drandrewthomas/Parth3D-experiments/python_depthmap_photo_assets/readme.md

 # Credits

 One of the examples is based on a photo of a lovely 1968 sculpture by Mervyn Baldwin at the [Newport Museum and Art Gallery](https://www.newport.gov.uk/heritage/en/Museum-Art-Gallery/Museum-Art-Gallery.aspx) in South Wales entitled 'A column fallen under its own stone'.
-The depth map was made using the [Looking Glass Blocks web app](https://blocks.glass).
-Together with the Python code these are all we need.
+The depth map for that image was made using the [Looking Glass Blocks web app](https://blocks.glass).